tchappel/business-review/README.md

 ## ABOUT THE PROJECT STRUCTURE

-### components
+### pages and components
-add here your global components.
+* Inside page folder there are the pages that make up the application;

-### pages
+* currently there is a single page named "App";
-* add here the components that make up your single pages or "scenes";
+* components are nested inside pages folder;
-* nest inside a page the components that are used only in that page;
+* styles for each component are located inside the component folder.

 ### styles
 this folder is only for: